-I wore a red fire element pin (available on our Etsy), and did a brief working involving the essence of the element of fire (passion, impulsiveness, hotheadedness, etc.) The working was designed to affect those that saw the pin, rather than me, the one wearing it.
+I wore a red fire element pin, and did a brief working involving the essence of the element of fire (passion, impulsiveness, hotheadedness, etc.) The working was designed to affect those that saw the pin, rather than me, the one wearing it.
 For the first time since the Winter Solstice event at Thelesis, I also wore the wealth gris-gris that I had made.
 I sat down at the poker table with two hundred dollars in chips.

 Less than two hours later I left the table with $1082 in cash.
-Combined with some sales on Etsy and some help from a friend who was vending some of our pins (again, available on our Etsy), this was enough to hit the goal I had set with Bune for the week.
+Combined with some sales on Etsy and some help from a friend who was vending some of our pins, this was enough to hit the goal I had set with Bune for the week.

 Now, some of you may be skeptical of what happened here.
 You may be tempted to attribute my winnings to luck, or skill, or whatever else.
 I get it.
 Believe me, I do.
 However, the fact of the matter is this: I did the magick, and then the results happened.
 I have no need to convince you of any metaphysical mumbo jumbo, the point of this post is largely to fulfill my obligation to Bune, and not to try to change the minds of any skeptics out there.